bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 First of all you should:

 - follow the deployment process described in :ref:`Minimesos_deployment` up to Point 9 inclusive
-- OR follow the eployment process described :ref:`Mesos_deployment` up to Point 7 inclusive
+- OR follow the deployment process described :ref:`Mesos_deployment` up to Point 7 inclusive

-And remember <ip> of the machine we deployed everything on and <port> of deployed SJ-REST (in Minimesos deployment it is written in Point 7 in variable `$address`, in Mesos deployment it is written in Point 4 in variable `$address`).
+And remember <ip> of the machine that everything is deployed on and <port> of deployed SJ-REST (in Minimesos deployment it is written in Point 7 in variable `$address`, in Mesos deployment it is written in Point 4 in variable `$address`).

 Task description
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~